Antioxidant vitamins for age-related macular degeneration

 Although nutritional supplements are generally regarded as safe, they may have harmful effects in certain people.

-If you are thinking about taking a supplement for AMD, it would be important to discuss this with your GP, as taking larger amounts of vitamins and minerals than those found in an everyday diet may not be suitable for you, depending on other medications or supplements you may be taking.
+If you are thinking about taking a supplement for AMD, it would be important to discuss this with your GP.
+Taking larger amounts of vitamins and minerals than those found in an everyday diet may not be suitable for you, depending on other medications or supplements you may be taking.

 If you are a smoker or have ever smoked in the past, it’s important to make sure any supplement you take does not contain beta-carotene.
 This is because there is evidence that beta-carotene increases the risk of lung cancer in smokers and ex-smokers.
-The recommended AREDS2 supplement does not contain beta-carotene.
+The recommended AREDS2 supplement does not contain beta-carotene for this reason.

 Additionally, an optometrist or ophthalmologist can advise if taking a supplement for AMD is the right option for you based on the stage your AMD is at.